 Ann Kalass has served as the Chief Executive Officer of Starfish Family Services since 2007.
-Ann brings a passion for children and families to her work—along with a belief that all children in our community can learn, grow, and thrive.
-She is driven by the gross inequities in our community’s educational and social systems that hold back too many children and families.
+Ann brings a passion for children and families to her work along with a belief that all children in our community can grow, learn, and thrive.
+She is committed to helping children realize their full talents and potential by supporting the success of their families, helping them overcome barriers through effective programs and services, and addressing the gross inequities in our community’s educational and social systems.

 In 2016, Ann was appointed by Governor Rick Snyder to the state’s 21st Century Education Commission to contribute to the development of a long-term strategy to drive necessary improvements to educational outcomes for all Michigan children and to better prepare students for a global economy.
 She currently serves on the State’s Office of Great Start Advisory Council.

-Ann has 25 years of management and leadership experience in the profit and nonprofit sectors, including 13 years at Ford Motor Company prior to joining Starfish.
+Ann has more than 30 years of management and leadership experience in the profit and nonprofit sectors, including 13 years at Ford Motor Company prior to joining Starfish.

-Ann volunteers in leadership capacities in causes important to her—specifically, education and healthcare.
-She just completed five years of service on the Northville School Board.
+Ann volunteers in leadership capacities in causes important to her.
+In late 2019, she joined the Board of the Michigan League for Public Policy.
+Ann recently completed five years of service on the Northville School Board.
 She formerly served on the Oakwood Healthcare System Board and continues to serve as vice chair of the Beaumont Wayne Community Advisory Board.

 Ann earned her Bachelor of Arts degree from the University of Pennsylvania and her MBA from the Tuck School at Dartmouth College.
 In 2009, she received a certificate from Harvard Business School’s Strategic Perspectives on Nonprofit Leadership program.

-Ann and her husband Scott reside in Northville with their two daughters.
+Ann and her husband Scott reside in Northville and are the proud parents of two daughters.